PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconsumed-result cluster before production changes.
 Keep validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Inherited late-binary successor contract repair

+The next-cluster affected gate found one stale test-only boundary after the late-binary reconciliation guard.
+Production already uses `_pre_terminal_instancenorm_layout_results` with `run_pre_terminal_instancenorm_layout_cleanup(shared_model_ir_pass_context)`, while the old assertion still named the removed direct post-bias result and wrapper.

+The test now follows the established owner and exact argument policy.
+Focused validation is `5 passed in 0.55s`; no production behavior or 128/128 store entry changed.
+Commit and push this repair separately before committing the absolute-final affine/InstanceNorm characterization.
+Continue with commits and pushes only; never create, update, or reopen a pull request.